inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 In order to run your simulation you cam simply run your `Allrun` script and you are good to go.

-## First Example: Morotbike Tutorial
+## First Example: Motorbike Tutorial

 In this example, we demonstrate how to run the [motorbike tutorial](https://github.com/OpenFOAM/OpenFOAM-8/tree/master/tutorials/incompressible/simpleFoam/motorBike) tutorial using the OpenFOAM Foundation distribution.